One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

 Ferrari

 Hamilton will likely retire after two seasons in red.
-Especially if Leclerc beats him.
-The Monégasque will obviously stay long-term, but who will his teammate be?
+Especially if Leclerc continues beating him.
+The Monégasque will obviously stay long-term, rumours say he has a contract until 2029 (!), but who will his teammate be?

 Mercedes